 1. The right to inspect and review the student's educational records within a reasonable time, not to exceed 45 days, of the day the university receives his/her request for access.
 Students should submit to the registrar, dean, head of the academic department, or other appropriate official, written requests that identify the record(s) they wish to inspect.

-2. The university official will make arrangements for access and notify the student of the time and the place where the records may be inspected.
+The university official will make arrangements for access and notify the student of the time and the place where the records may be inspected.
 If the records are not maintained by the university official to whom the request was submitted, that official should advise the student of the correct official to whom the request should be addressed.

-A student has the right to withhold the public release of any or all information directly pertaining to him/her by giving advance notice to the Dean of the College.
-Such advance notice must be received in the Office of the Dean of the College prior to the end of the drop/add period for each team.
+A student has the right to withhold the public release of any or all directory information directly pertaining to him/her by giving reasonable advance written notice to the Dean of the College or his/her designee.

 for complete information regarding student rights and responsibilities.